I will show you how to create a marketing strategy for your Start-up business.

 About the content they can offer, it could be a promotional video or a how-to video informing on how to use more efficiently their paid service and get maximum results out of it.

-19. Measuring the Performance of our Marketing Plan
+19. How to Measure the Marketing Plan Performance?

 And now we need to talk briefly about the tracking tactics and the analytics.
 It is essential to track what we are doing and how we spend our budget.